 “I would not be where I am without the opportunity for reflection, the purposeful intention, the support of other Courage participants and, especially the guidance and care of the facilitators.” -Teri O’Donnell, Maria Carrillo High School Biology Teacher

-The program is designed for the educators on whom our society depends for so much, but for whom we provide so little encouragement and support.
+Courage to Teach retreats are designed for educators on whom our society depends for so much, but for whom we provide so little encouragement and support.
 The Circle retreats focus on neither technique nor school reform, but on renewing the inner lives of professionals in education by creating a Circle of Trust®.

 The program offers educators opportunities to reflect on the inner dimensions of teaching and leading.
-Each retreat consists of 25-25 participants who gather to engage in honest self-reflection and explore questions about purpose, values, and commitment to their challenging work.
+This retreat series will consist of 20-25 participants who (as a cohort) gather to engage in honest self-reflection and explore questions about purpose, values, and commitment to their challenging work.
 In doing so, they increase their capacity to listen to self and others more deeply.

 Skilled facilitators are at the heart of this work.
 All Courage Facilitators have been trained by the Center for Courage and Renewal www.couragerenewal.org, founded by esteemed educator Parker J. Palmer.
 Their work is to create a trustworthy space a circle of trust within which participants explore their inner lives and vocational and life questions.